-If there’s one constant that I see in our lives going on from here, it’s face masks.
-As in the masks that we all have to wear (mandatorily in most cities) to cover our mouth and nose against inhaling or exhaling disease-causing micro-organisms.
+If there’s one constant that I see in our existence for a very long time, it’s face masks.
+As in the face coverings that came screeching into most of our lives in 2020 to cover our mouth and nose against inhaling or exhaling disease-causing micro-organisms.

 And here’s your game plan for doing so easily and effectively, without sacrificing on safety.

 In fact, face mask related acne is now becoming so common that the phenomenon has earned its own moniker: Maskne (mask acne).

 To begin with, talking and breathing into a face mask traps a lot of heat and humidity between our skin and the mask.

 This can alter the skin’s pH, making it more susceptible to bacterial growth — aka P.Acnes, the bacteria that causes the type of red, inflamed cystic acne that hurts like crazy and can become chronic.

 Face masks can also cause a lot of friction against the skin, making it sensitive and stepping up on facial oil production, along with issues like contact dermatitis.

 And if the mask is dirty, it will also lead to clogged pores, which are a breeding ground for not just acne but a whole lot of other skin problems.